coder/coder-v1-cli/docs/coder_envs_edit-from-config.md

   -f, --filepath string   path to local template file.
       --follow            follow buildlog after initiating rebuild -h, --help              help for edit-from-config
-      --ref string        git reference to pull template from.
-May be a branch, tag, or commit hash. (default "master") -r, --repo-url string   URL of the git repository to pull the config from.
-Config file must live in '.coder/coder.yaml'.
 ```

 ### Options inherited from parent commands